JamesSauer/Go-Movie-Quote-Bot/README.md

 To scrape a random movie entry and persist all its quotes to the database:
 ```
-$ mqbot scrape1page
+$ mqbot scrape1
 > Successfully scraped and saved the entry for the movie "Angels with Dirty Faces"!
 ```

 To scrape ALL movie entries:
-**Note: The bot currently doesn't check whether or not a quote already exists within the database.**
+*Note: The bot currently doesn't check whether or not a quote already exists within the database.*
-**Using this command more than once will result in duplicate database entries.**
+*Using this command more than once will result in duplicate database entries.*
 ```
 $ mqbot scrapeall
 > This command will attempt to scrape the entirety of wikiquote.org's movie quotes.